jla524/play-pong-with-reinforcement-learning/README.md

 ```
    Note that these games are sped up, and your agent (on the right hand) usually loses 20-0 at the start

-4. After a few hours of training, your agent will get better at playing the game
+4. As the training continues, your agent will start to score against its opponent

-You can check the agent's progress by playing the game in regular speed
+You can test the agent's progress by playing the game without training it
 ```
 python3 main.py inference
 ```